vippsas/vipps-epayment-api/create/README.md

     Card --> CARD_WEB_REDIRECT[fa:fa-desktop userFlow: WEB_REDIRECT]
 ```

 `paymentMethod.type` in the request determines the type of payment.
-Allowed values are `CARD` and `WALLET`
+Allowed values are `CARD` and `WALLET`.
+Please note that Card payment is not available in our test environment, but works in production.

 ## User flow alternatives